-- To pursue with excellence an athletic program that seeks to glorify God as a tool to teach, coach, and model Jesus Christ - To develop highly competitive programs, first class facilities, and a championship mentality. - To develop a training system with the Youth/MS/JV programs that will prepare our students for statewide varsity level competition. - To develop a training system beginning in the Lower School that will indoctrinate our Faculty, Staff, Parents, and Students with our Kingdom Athletics philosophy, policies, and procedures. - To use athletics to share Jesus Christ with those who do not know him and to inspire other schools to adopt Kingdom Athletics for themselves.
+- To pursue with excellence an athletic program that seeks to glorify God. - 2.
+To develop highly competitive programs, first class facilities, and a championship mentality. - 3.
+To develop a training system with the Youth/MS/JV programs that will prepare our students for statewide varsity level competition. - 4.
+To develop a training system beginning in the Lower School that will instruct our Facility, Staff, Parents, and Students with our Kingdom Athletics philosophy. - 5.
+To use athletics to share Jesus Christ with those who do not know him and to inspire other schools to adopt Kingdom Athletics for themselves.